Never shared a room with someone before? Let me give you the info you need to have the best college dorm room etiquette!

 Living with a dorm roommate is one of the biggest changes for most college students.
 I know that I didn’t know anything about the do’s and don’ts of dorm life or how to be a nice roommate.

-Honestly, a part of me was like, “I don’t want a college roommate” during the summer, but having a roommate honestly helped me grow as a person and learned a ton of communication skills.
+Honestly, a part of me was like, “I don’t want a college roommate” during the summer, but having a roommate honestly helped me grow as a person and learn a ton of communication skills.

 But let me give you everything you need to know about living in a dorm, what it’s really like living in a dorm room, and tips for living with roommates in college.